Setting up multi-hop Xray VPN in BeAdmin

-Step-by-step guide to building an Xray cascade from two BeAdmin servers: an entry node and an exit node.
+Step-by-step guide to building an Xray cascade from two BeAdmin servers: an entry hop and an exit hop.

 Cascade mode links two independent BeAdmin installations into an "entry → exit" chain: your device connects to the first server, but reaches the internet through the second.
 This helps when a single Xray server stops working — its REALITY handshake has been detected by DPI, or its IP has become unreachable.
 The cascade separates the connection point and the exit address across different networks, so even if one of them goes down, the other stays out of reach.